GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-54/index.md

 creating reusable components on the web has been difficult.

-Custom elements allow you to create your own custom HTML tags, and define the new element’s API and behavior in JavaScript.
+Custom elements allow you to create your own custom HTML tags, and define the new element's API and behavior in JavaScript.
 The result, a browser-native way to build reusable, interoperable components.

 Chrome 54 provides support for the latest custom elements